Community Outreach & Education

 Upcoming Continuing Education

 Our Sundojah “Community-Advocate” program raises informed community advocates that are equipped and mobilized to train others in their own social networks.
 Interested community members can sign up to join a small cohort group that receives in-depth training on domestic violence awareness.
-Each cohort member than plans their own training sessions within personal networks such as beauty salons, social groups, church small groups, etc. Cohort members are reimbursed for the time spent providing training.
+Each cohort member then plans their own training sessions within personal networks such as beauty salons, social groups, church small groups, etc. Cohort members are reimbursed for the time spent providing training.
 These Sundojahs help extend the outreach and education efforts of KAFSC beyond our current efforts to reach groups throughout the community.

 For more information regarding Community Outreach & Education or if you would like to participate in a workshop, please contact: